sayan1886/blockarraygroup/docs/README.md

 Step 5.
 Registry DApp sends off information to the ARY Membership Service Provider.
 User is given an authentication code that enables them to claim their registration on the MSP.
 Step 6: User claims their Membership Certificate, and depending on their registration, can begin enrolling their employees, or being transacting on the network.

+**Side Chains & 3rd Party Developers**

-`Claw back rate, C: C = transactions x (1/4) ` `Transaction lock rate, Tb = C * (1/2)`
+!> The follow section is a preliminary design and may not be implemented fully `Claw back rate, C: C = transactions x (1/4) ` `Transaction lock rate, Tb = C * (1/2)`
 `Token License Decay Rate = C + Tb`